-Sigil of Misery causes all enemies in the Sigil to cower in fear, being disoriented for up to 30 seconds.
-This acts as an interrupt against non-boss targets, since moving around causes them to stop their cast.
+Sigil of Misery causes all enemies in the Sigil to cower in fear, being disoriented for up to 20 seconds.
+This acts as an interrupt against non-boss targets, since being feared will cause them to stop their cast.

 Sigil of Silence silences all enemies in the Sigil for 6 seconds.

 - 11 Sep.
 2022: Updated rotation and added more covenants.
 Updated cooldown descriptions.

 - 04 Jul.
 2022: Updated rotation by moving Immolation Aura up in the priority.